 The Harvard University Graduate School of Design (GSD) has a rich legacy of design leadership and innovation, pushing the frontiers of knowledge and research across all design disciplines for more than 80 years.
-As the largest and most comprehensive design school worldwide, the GSD offers programs in architecture, landscape architecture, urban planning and design, design studies, and design engineering.
+As a leading global design school, the GSD offers programs in architecture, landscape architecture, urban planning and design, design studies, and design engineering.
 And as a global leader in each of these fields, the GSD is redefining design as a critical response to increasingly complex issues faced by people and cities and ecologies, across the United States and around the world.